-At Faculté Saint-Jean all courses, except English courses, are taught in French.
+At Faculté Saint-Jean, the language of academic and social life is French.
+With the exception of English courses, all our courses and services are offered in French.
 French is also the language used by the administrators, the professors and the support staff.